ZacharyTalis/looksy-foreground-gen/README.md

 Only works for in-cell icons (no support for in-path icons).

-Thanks to Mak for the foreground image size equation and u-ndefined for the icon tinting implementation!
+Thanks to Mak for the foreground image size equation and to u-ndefined for the icon tinting implementation!

 **[Google Colab version (runs in-browser)](https://colab.research.google.com/drive/1P9meW2hCtEZAgQxFuaYNTFlxUSzxduGE)**